 How well you respond to the examiner and how you cope with problems.
-For example, can you ask the examiner to repeat when you don't understand?
+For example, can you ask the examiner to repeat when you don't understand.

-Interactive listening: How well you follow the conversation and understand the examiner.
+Interactive listening: How well you follow and build the conversation with the examiner.

-Language control: How well you use the language functions of ISE I (see page 14) and the range and accuracy of the vocabulary and grammar that you use.
+Language control: How well you use the language functions of ISE II (see page 14) and the range and accuracy of the vocabulary and grammar that you use.

-Delivery: Your pronunciation and fluency, and how well the examiner understands you.
+Delivery: Can the examiner understand you?
+How good is your pronunciation and fluency?
 Your Speaking result will be Distinction, Merit, Pass or Fail.